-If a syncing module is omitted from the advanced option, it is synced last.
+- If a syncing module is omitted from the advanced option, it is synced last.

-Enhanced functionality of dry-run mode:
+- Enhanced functionality of dry-run mode:

 Now, it can be used as a development tool as well.
 If the sync policy is modified while in dry-run mode, then when Disable Dry Run Mode is selected, the Policy Changes Detected dialog box appears.
 In the dialog box, the admin can choose to keep the policy changes or dismiss them.

 User Experience (UX) Enhancements

-New!
+- New!
 Templates can be used to improve the appearance of error notifications: